Fifth Third Bancorp (FITB)

 Named after the merger of Third National Bank and Fifth National Bank in 1908, Fifth Third Bancorp (NASDAQ:FITB) is a financial services company that provides banking, lending, wealth management, and investment services to individuals and businesses across the Midwest and Southeast.

-- Annual net interest income growth of 4.1% over the last five years was below our standards for the banking sector
+- 4.1% annual net interest income growth over the last five years was slower than its banking peers

 Why There Are Better Opportunities Than Fifth Third Bancorp